georgestephanis/WordUp/README.md

 ### File Upload Methods

-**Method 1: Drag & Drop to Menu Bar**
+**Method 1: Drag & Drop to Menu**

-1. Take a screenshot or select any image file
+1. Click the WordUp menu bar icon to open the menu
-2. Drag the file onto the WordUp icon in the menu bar
+2. Take a screenshot or select any image file
-3. The menu will open automatically showing the drop area
+3. Drag the file into the opened menu interface
-4. Drop the file onto the menu content
+4. Drop the file on the menu content
 5. The file uploads automatically and the media URL is copied to your clipboard

 **Method 2: Upload Files Button**